busimus/cutelog/README.rst

 This is a graphical log viewer for Python's standard logging module.
-It can be targeted with a SocketHandler with no additional setup (see Usage_).

-The program is in beta: it's lacking some features and may be unstable, but it works. cutelog is cross-platform, although it's mainly written and optimized for Linux.
+It can be targeted with a SocketHandler with no additional setup (see Usage_). cutelog is cross-platform, although it's mainly written and optimized for Linux.

 Features